huskyhehe/huskyhehe/README.md

 <br>

 🤗 I'm now open to **Software Engineer** full-time positions.
-Feel free to connect and contact with me.
+Feel free to connect!

 <!--
 **huskyhehe/huskyhehe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.